Skip to main content

 Most Common & Valued Metrics (KPIs)

-Quick Reference: This guide outlines the most common and valued KPIs for client reporting based on agency partner feedback and CS team insights.
+Quick Reference: This guide outlines the most common and valued KPIs for client reporting based on feedback and team insights.

 Primary KPIs (Highest Value)